jh16g15/fpga-scripts/README.md

     gen_instance.py .

-This will create a new "instantiation_templates" subdirectory containing the instantiation templates for all .vhd files with containing an entity declaration.
+This will create a new "instantiation_templates" subdirectory containing the instantiation templates for all .vhd files containing an entity declaration.

 Developed with Python 3.8 on Ubuntu 20.04 (WSL 2.0)